Single Sign-On Overview

 -

-- Claravine will provide the staging account ACS URL and Entity ID.
-You provide the staging Metadata XML file and Certificate in PEM or CER format for the staging account.
+Customer: Using the ACS URL and Entity ID, return the staging Metadata XML file and Certificate in PEM or CER format for the staging account.
+Begin communications to all users to know you are changing the login procedure.

 - Remember to communicate to all users of the upcoming change.